 - Ensure that all members have the necessary resources for the meeting.
 Verify if the family received the materials sent prior to the meeting.
 If a member does not have the requisite information, share it electronically and pause, as necessary, to ensure members have the information.
 Alternately, use the shared screen function and present in a font size large enough for others to read.

-- Following the logistics of getting started, briefly explain the purpose of child outcomes measurement, provide an overview of what the three outcomes are that are being measured, how data were collected, and check for family understanding.
-Do this and invite questions before digging more deeply into discussing each of the three outcomes and the child's functioning.
+- Following the logistics of getting started, briefly explain the purpose of child outcomes measurement, provide an overview of the three outcomes being measured, how data were collected, and check for family understanding.

 - Refer to resources sent ahead of time and, if possible, allow the whole group to see materials via screen sharing or online links.